 Enniskillen 100 Revival gets its starter's orders this Saturday

 Published: 22 Aug 2012 11:00

-The years will roll back as a nostalgic event, the Enniskillen 100 Revival at St. Angelo airfield gets its starter's orders this weekend.
 Sixty years have passed since the activity was last held and this Saturday's event has been brought about by Fermanagh District Council to mark the revival of the Eniskillen 100 road races, a popular past event on the Irish road racing calendar.
 The original Enniskillen road races first took place in 1929, the same year as the First NW200.
 The course ran from Mossfield-Sydare-Ballinamallard, not far from Enniskillen town.

 Like all the great road races, many top riders graced the circuit, including Malcolm Templeton, George Brockerton, Artie Bell, Louis Carter (lap record holder at 86.54mph) Rob Fitton, and locals including Fonzie McGovern.